 Power Factor Regulators

 The ability to use all the energy you pay for is by no means a matter of course, but it is a goal to be pursued attentively and consistently.
-Microidea developed an entire range of power factor correction device.
+Microidea developed an entire range of power factor controller and correction devices.

-To comply any high demanding task our critical components are designed for high accuracy.
+To comply with any high demanding task, our critical components are designed for high accuracy.

 We develop our products in order to achieve a precise power and current limiting, maintaining the power factor even in constant power mode usage.

 What is a power factor controller for?

 Under an electrical engineering point of view, we define the power factor of an electrical system as the ratio between the real power that is absorbed by the load and the power inside the electical system.
 A Power factor controller is used to maintain this value in a segment identified by the National Authority.